edamla/mediterraneanagency/_books/2021-09-01-my-grandmother-says.md

 In fact, most of us had a grandmother by our side; The person who sits next to us, who is our refuge in times of trouble, who guides us with his life experience when we need guidance.
-He en- graved in our minds with the language of wisdom that today’s strangeness is not the work of the mind...
+He engraved in our minds with the language of wisdom that today’s strangeness is not the work of the mind...
 Our grandmothers, grandfathers, aunts and